dariye/personal-goals/happy-moments/2017-moments.md

 hilarious and very real.
 Always a delight to see a fellow immigrant "making" it.
 I'm reminded of my own story and journey.

+# 02/22/2017

+Reading Next Africa has been an eye opener to the business opportunities that are abundant in Sub Saharan Africa.

+Will start exploring some of the opportunities that exist in untapped sectors such as agriculture.

+Caught up with Pilar earlier and had a great conversation about life and all its happenings.